Basic Structure of Ugandan Government

 - Sub-parish (usually 2 make up a parish)

-- LC 5 (oversees a district, like U.S. Governor)
+- LC 5 (oversees a district, roughly equivalent to a U.S. Governor)

 - LC 4 (serves county area but as the MP with few if any local duties)